MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-2-example-census-data.md

 ## Next steps

-- If you missed the first tutorial, see [Get started with ScaleR](scaler-getting-started.md) for an overview.
+- If you missed the first tutorial, see [Practice data import and exploration](scaler-getting-started-data-import-exploration.md) for an overview.
 - For more advanced lessons, see [Write custom chunking algorithms](scaler-getting-started-4-write-chunking-algorithms.md).

 ## See Also